-I recently hiked to Humpback Rocks.
-I graduated from UVA in Charlottesville – barely one hour away by car.
-Yet, somehow I never made it to the trail in college.
+Not long ago, I hiked to the top of Humpback Rocks.
+I graduated from UVA in Charlottesville – barely one hour away.
+Yet, I never made it to the trail in college.

-Located at milepost 5.8 on the Blue Ridge Parkway, this hike in the George Washington National Forest near Waynesboro, Virginia stuns with 360-degree summit views.
+Located at milepost 5.8 on the Blue Ridge Parkway, this very popular hike in the George Washington National Forest stuns with 360-degree summit views.

-The most-trafficked route to the jagged summit on the Humpback Rocks Trail is barely one mile, but you’ll ascend nearly 800 feet over that distance.
+The most-trafficked route to the rocky summit on the Humpback Rocks Trail is barely one mile, but it’s a fairly strenuous 700-foot climb.

 The latter includes a switchback-laden section of the Appalachian Trail.
-I imagine a third way to go would be longer still, an out-and-back hike that clocks in at 6.6 miles.
+A third way to go would be longer still, an out-and-back hike that clocks in at 6.6 miles.

 This third route avoids the popular and steep section to the summit, instead traversing the Appalachian Trail to and from Humpback Rocks.

 A friend and I opted for the 4.3-mile counter-clockwise loop via the Appalachian Trail.
-The return hike from the summit to the parking area was more manageable.
+The return trip hike from the summit to the car was more manageable.

 Not only was the return hike less steep, but we encountered far fewer people on the Appalachian Trail on the way to the parking area.